Age-Friendly Action Plans in Rural Communities

 Housing, Workshops & Training

 This Affordable Housing Course brings together tools and resources from across Canada that apply to anyone interested in the affordable housing development process.
 Each module is filled with interactive learning tools and can be completed at your own pace.
-The affordable housing course will guide you through the following development phases: Length: Asynchronous and Self-Paced. […]
+The Affordable Housing Course will guide you through the following development phases: Length: Asynchronous and Self-Paced. […]

 View